jetbrains-academy/CppBasics/MemoryManagement/TypeCastsAndCStrings/CStringConcat/task.md

 the `strcat` function does not itself allocate memory for the concatenated string.
-Instead, it expects that the string `dest`, passed as the first argument, is backed up with a sufficient amount of memory to store the result.
+Instead, it expects that the string `dest`, passed as the first argument, is backed up with a sufficient amount of memory allocated to store the result.
 It then stores the result into `dest`, thus modifying the original string passed as an argument.